reselbob/starter-microservice/README.md

+#Quick Start

-# Your First Microservice using mimik
+## Your first microservice using mimik

 TABLE OF CONTENTS